Dragonlance: Campaign setting

 TSR created Dragonlance as a campaign setting for the Advanced Dungeons & Dragons (AD&D) roleplaying game in 1982, publishing the first of a series of modules, Dragons of Despair, in March 1984.
 They published the first world-spanning sourcebook, Dragonlance Adventures, in 1987.
 When AD&D was updated to the 2nd edition in 1989, the Dragonlance campaign setting was updated as well.
 However, in 1996, Dragonlance was converted to use the new SAGA System, which uses cards to determine the effects of actions, with the publication of the Dragonlance: Fifth Age roleplaying game.

 When the 3rd edition of Dungeons & Dragons was released in 2000, Dragonlance was not initially updated for the new edition.
 In 2002, Margaret Weis's company Sovereign Press acquired the license to publish 3rd Edition Dragonlance material.
 The official update, Dragonlance Campaign Setting, was published in 2003 for the 3.5 Edition.
 Wizards of the Coast turned over all responsibility for maintaining the Dragonlance setting to Sovereign Press until 2007.
 The campaign setting was not supported during the 4th Edition era (2008-2013) of Dungeons & Dragons.

 In March 2022, Wizards released the PDF Heroes of Krynn which is part of the "Unearthed Arcana" public playtest series for the 5th Edition of Dungeons & Dragons.
 Polygon commented that this "all but confirmed" the return of the Dragonlance setting.
-In April 2022, it was announced that the setting will be revisited in December 2022 with a new adventure module for the 5th Edition.
+The setting was revisited in December 2022 with a new adventure module for the 5th Edition.
+On December 6, Wizards released the adventure book Dragonlance: Shadow of the Dragon Queen.

 Novels

-The main storyline of the original Dragonlance series has been written by Margaret Weis and Tracy Hickman, with multiple books written by other authors, covering years between and sometimes during the main events.
+The main storyline of the original Dragonlance series has been predominantly written by Margaret Weis and Tracy Hickman.